 Rental income represent rent arising from the lease of investment property to a related company.
 In 2018, the Company entered into a new lease agreement with a related company for the rental of the hotel land and building for a period of one (1) year, renewable for further period of one (1) year each up to a maximum period of fifteen (15) years in aggregate.
-In terms of the lease agreement, the Company receives annual rent of EUR2,500,000 revisable every three years assuming a complete development of the hotel.
+In terms of the lease agreement, the Company receives annual rent revisable every three years assuming a complete development of the hotel.
+The annual rent was revised in 2023 from EUR2,500,000 to EUR3,200,000.